bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Adding to the uncertainty is the fact that a big part of solutions R&D is to get the ball rolling, not get it to the goal.
 This role is important but muddles attribution.
 You see this historically in how DARPA seeded some of the best CS departments in the country; DARPA doesn't get credit for everything that has come out of the University of Utah CS department [^fn136](nor arguably should it!)
 DARPA money often plays a role of derisking research to the point that the NSF is willing to fund it.
 Almost by design there will be arguments about who deserves credit for things a DARPA-riff helped with.

 On top of excruciating timelines and attribution uncertainty, riffing on DARPA will entail working on *weird shit*.
 You've heard of the successes, but DARPA regularly funds wacky things that go nowhere.
 Things that make you think "they're wasting my tax dollars on *that?"* Warp drives.
 Remote control insects.
 Creating fusion through sound waves.
-Supersolider serum.
+Super-soldier serum.
 Though it should be noted that DARPA had nothing to do with telepathic goat murder research.
 Over time, DARPA directors have needed to fight to keep DARPA from being toned down and turned into a normal R&D org.

 A big part of the unavoidable discomfort for supporters of a good DARPA-riff is that any of these attributes can also be used as an excuse for poor performance.
 "We're not showing clear results because we need more time to resolve uncertainty" can be true or false and even the person saying it might not know the difference.
 The line between a program that just takes time and is going nowhere is often illegible to everybody but the people working on it.
 Ditto for attribution and weirdness.
 Here lies yet another Scylla and Charybdis that we must navigate; there is no compass here besides trust.